Tele2: History

-The three companies of Comviq, Kabelvision, and Tele2 came together as the Tele2 brand on fixed-line services and Comviq on mobile services in Sweden in 1997.
-The Swipnet branding was phased out in 2014.
-International growth came in the form of acquisitions in Estonia,Lithuania, Latvia, Russia and France.
+The three companies Comviq, Kabelvision, and Tele2 came together as the Tele2 brand on fixed-line services and Comviq on mobile services in Sweden in 1997.
+International growth came in the form of acquisitions in Estonia, Lithuania, Latvia, Russia, and France.

+In June 2016 Tele2 acquired the B2B services provider TDC Sweden AB from Danish TDC Group.

-In November 2018, Tele2 was merged with telecom operator Com Hem, which delivers, among other things, TV, broadband and telephony.
-In March 2019, it was stated that millions of mobile answers (voicemail) could be intercepted by others.
-At the beginning of 2020, the streaming service Comhem Play+ was launched available to those who are not a customer at Com Hem.
-The same week, the new digital operator Penny was also launched.
+In November 2018, Tele2 was merged with telecom operator Com Hem, which delivered, among other things, TV, broadband and telephony.
+At the beginning of 2020, the streaming service Comhem Play+ was launched available to those who are not a customer at Com Hem and changed name to Tele2 Play in January 2022.

+In 2022, Tele2 became the first company in the Nordics and Baltics to have a science-based Net Zero target approved by the Science Based Targets initiative.
+In 2023, Tele2 was named Europe’s leading climate leader by the Financial Times.
+In 2024, the company was recognized as Sweden’s most sustainable and ranked 37th globally by Time Magazine.
+The same year, Tele2 AB was acquired by Iliad through its subsidiary Freya Investissement.

 Divestments

-Tele2's most recent development has been to realign its geographic footprint towards Eastern Europe and the Nordic region focusing on own infrastructure based operations which provide higher growth options and possibly better margins for the future.
-One area of notable success has been the growth of the mobile Internet broadband connectivity.
-Tele2 has achieved the most success in Russian market, with a customer base increasing by the hundreds of thousands yearly.
+Today, Tele2 operates in Sweden and the Baltic countries Estonia, Latvia, and Lithuania.

+Tele2 has terminated operations, activities, and holdings in the following countries: Austria, Belgium, Croatia, Denmark, Finland, France, Germany, Italy, Kazakhstan, Liechtenstein, Luxembourg, Netherlands, Norway, Portugal, Poland, Russia, Switzerland, and the United Kingdom.

 In 2007 the company sold its holdings in Belgium to Dutch operator KPN, in France to SFR and activities in Spain and Italy to Vodafone Italy, in Portugal to Clix and in Switzerland to TDC Sunrise.
 In March 2008 Tele2 divested its Austrian MVNO operations to Telekom Austria, although retaining its fixed line and internet services until the latter two services were sold to Hutchison 3 in 2017.
 In June 2008 Tele2 sold its Liechtenstein and Luxembourg holdings to Belgian operator Belgacom.
 The same month Tele2 sold its Polish operations to Netia.

 Tele2 reportedly attempted to sell its German unit as well in 2007, eventually the sale came through a management buyout in 2020.
-The newly formed company trades as STROTH Telecom GmbH, but continues to use the old brand as "Tele2 Deutschland".
+The newly formed company trades as STROTH Telecom GmbH.

 In 2005 they sold their UK & Ireland fixed operations to Carphone Warehouse for £8.7m.
 They also pulled out of the Finnish market stating problems with the competitive and regulatory environment after the Finnish government had previously cancelled their 3G licence, due to not completing a network in time.

+In 2021 the company sold its stake in T-Mobile Netherlands.